Walgreens, Your Pharmacy Network Provider

-Johns Hopkins US Family Health plan has added all Walgreens pharmacies to your network — that’s 8,100 locations and growing.
-In addition to convenient locations, Walgreens has many digital tools to help you manage your medication and easily refill prescriptions.
+Johns Hopkins US Family Health Plan’s network includes all Walgreens pharmacies — that’s 8,100 locations and growing.
+Walgreens offers many digital tools to help you manage your family’s medications and track your healthy behaviors to earn rewards.

 Pharmacy & Prescription Drug Benefits